Haji Abdullah: Occupational achievement

 Udupi, a major trading center, did not have a banking system until the early 20th century.
 Local banking was in the hands of some wealthy private individuals.
 In 1868, Bank of Madras is the first branch of the modern bank to set up its branch in Mangalore., to meet the business needs of some British firms and dealers in export of plantation products.
 This bank would not benefit local businessmen or other citizens of Udupi.
 Inspired by the Bal Gangadhar Tilak's Swadeshi Movement, Haji Abdallah planned to set up a bank with the help of local businessmen of similar minds, that would benefit the local people.
 The project was incorporated as Canara Banking Corporation (Udupi) Limited on 12 March 1906 with a capital of Rs.
 5,000.
-Later, the same bank grew into a 2432 branches called Corporation Bank.
+Later, the same bank grew into 2432 branches called Corporation Bank.

 Social contribution

 Haji Abdullah recognizing the need for a school, he donated an acre of land in Bannanje, Udupi.
-On the main street of Udupi, a hospital was set up for public use.
-There are records of rice being delivered to Rangoon, Burma on his own ship when rice was scarce during World War I. In the meantime, when all the monasteries of Udupi were in financial distress, the monasteries were provided the necessary supplies from his repository.
-When one of the Ashta Mathas (8 monasteries) of Krishna Temple, Udupi wanted to build a Gold Palanquin a sari gave them gold.
+A hospital was set up for public use on the main street of Udupi.
+There are records of rice being delivered to Rangoon, Burma on his ship when rice was scarce during World War I. In the meantime, when all the monasteries of Udupi were in financial distress, the monasteries were provided with the necessary supplies from his repository.
+When one of the Ashta Mathas (8 monasteries) of Krishna Temple, Udupi wanted to build a Gold Palanquin a sari, Haji Abdullah gave them gold.
 The Anjuman Mosque in Udupi is also a gift from Haji Abdullah's family.

 He was a member of the Udupi Local Board.
 He also co-founded the Udupi Co-operative Society.
 He was the chairman of the Taluk Board of Kundapur and Udupi.
 He was unanimously elected as a member of the Madras Legislative Council.
-When the Udupi Municipal Council was formed, he was elected its first president. when Mahatma Gandhi's visited Udupi on February 24, 1934, Haji Abdullah Saheb presided the Welcome Committee.
+When the Udupi Municipal Council was formed, he was elected its first president. when Mahatma Gandhi's visited Udupi on February 24, 1934, Haji Abdullah presided over the Welcome Committee.